jeffscottlevine/aws-cloud9-mpc/README.md

 # Attribution

-1. The background image is from Kelli Tungay and came from https://unsplash.com/photos/RAVdOqWXPvg.
+1. The background image that is provided is by Kelli Tungay and came from https://unsplash.com/photos/RAVdOqWXPvg.